statechannels/go-nitro/.adr/0007-virtualdefund-protocol.md

 - Alice instigates the virtualdefund protocol.
 - She sends an `{isFinal: true, turnNum: 3}` state for `V` "adjusted" by the latest (largest amount) voucher to Bob.
 Adjusted means the voucher amount is deducted from Alice's allocation and added to Bob's.
 - Bob verifies that state, requiring the adjustment amount to be equal to or larger than the largest voucher he has received.
-- Bob forwards Alice and his own signature on the final state to all intermediaries.
+- Bob forwards Alice's signature and his own signature on the final state to all intermediaries.
 - The intermediaries countersign and broadcast their signature to all other participants.
 - The leader in each ledger channel proposes to defund `V`.
 - The follower in each ledger channel agrees (countersigns the ledger update).

 ## Justification

-Although there is some benefit to having a “symmetric” protocol — we wouldn’t have to switch on the participant role as much when implementing it -- we are instead adopting an asymmetric protocol with each role behaving rather differently.
+Although there may be some benefit to having a “symmetric” protocol — we wouldn’t have to switch on the participant role as much when implementing it -- we are instead adopting an asymmetric protocol with each role behaving rather differently.

 The roles in the virtual channel are very distinct.
 We can leverage these distinctions to end up with a simple protocol: